o-daneel/Lunii.RE/CIPHERING.md

 # TL;DR
+**Ciphering is still undefeated...
+Work In Progress (not a simple TEA implementation)**
+Reusing TEA default implementation does not work.
+I have to reuse decompiled code.

 My bad, I was expecting only one key, however during decompiling process, I realized that two keys are used.
-A first one is hardcoded in binary
+The first one is hardcoded in binary.

 .md file might be the one that contains everything about the box.
 Key B and SNU ?